Introduction:

 Despite its inclusion on the film’s soundtrack, “No More” was never released as a single.
 Its slow tempo and melancholic mood likely made it a less commercially viable choice compared to the film’s more upbeat offerings.
 However, the song has garnered a dedicated following amongst Elvis fans who appreciate its tender sentimentality and Presley’s nuanced vocal performance.

-See also Elvis Presley - He Touched Me
+See also Elvis Presley - "I Washed My Hands In Muddy Water"

 “No More” showcases a different side of Elvis Presley.
 It’s a song that strips away the rock and roll swagger and cinematic charisma, revealing a vulnerability and depth of emotion often overshadowed by his larger-than-life persona.
 As we delve deeper into this song, we’ll explore its thematic content, the production choices that shape its mood, and the unexpected place it occupies within Presley’s filmography.